nathancarter/weblurch/doc-src/plan.md

 Is it possible for the entire Lurch app to exist inside MediaWiki, so that editing a wiki page was done using Lurch as the editor?
 That would be excellent for many use cases.
-Offline use would still necessitate the normal app, and this would be tricky to accomplish, because wiki integration of something that complex will be touchy, but it would be impressive and intuitive.
+Certainly, we can use the editor in an iframe but the question is about integrating with (replacing) MediaWiki's existing editing features.
+You would still want to keep the normal full-page app available for those who don't want the trappings of the wiki.
+But it would be very intuitive, because people are familiar with wikis, and can begin as readers, then move up to being writers.

 ### Desktop app